 Grout Color for Natural Stone Checkerboard

 Natural stone tiles like marble, travertine, slate, and granite offer timeless beauty with natural variations in color and veining.
-When selecting grout for a natural stone checkerboard, consider these factors:
+When selecting grout for a natural stone checkerboard, it’s important to consider how the grout enhances or complements these natural characteristics.

 Matching Grout to Stone Veins